bfidatadigipres/dpx_encoding/README.md

    - Moves failed logs to logs folder prepended 'fail_'

 Search for log files that have not been modified in over 24 hours (1440 minutes):
-- For all mkv.txt files older than 1440 minutes since last modified:
+- For all mkv.txt files older than 1440 minutes since last modified (ie stale encodings):
   - Generates list and outputs to post_rawcook.log
   - Deletes logs files
   - While loop checks if Matroska exists too, if yes deletes.